 3) To set up specialized markets for specific ESG-compliant investment instruments

-Since 2017, no separate sustainability report has been published, and information on ESG performance and goals has been presented to stakeholders through Annual Integrated Reports.
-In Integrated Reports prepared in accordance with the International Integrated Reporting Framework (<IR Framework>), information on Borsa İstanbul's sustainable business model and the value it creates for its stakeholders have been explained with an integrated approach.
+Since 2017, no separate sustainability report has been published.
+ESG performance and goals have been disclosed through annual reports.
+In these reports written in line with the International Integrated Reporting Framework (<IR Framework>), Borsa İstanbul's sustainable business model and the value it creates for its stakeholders have been explained with an integrated approach.
 Borsa İstanbul's strategic response to external factors and risks affecting capital markets is described from a long-term perspective, and the activities carried out during the year are presented with a materiality perspective.